Saturday, July 28, 2012

 2000: The "NSYNC Live" performance at Madison Square Garden was shown on HBO.

-2001: Leon Wileson, bass guitarist for Lynyrd Skynyrd, died at his home in Florida at the age of 49.
+2001: Leon Wilkeson, bass guitarist for Lynyrd Skynyrd, who suffered from chronic liver and lung disease from heavy drinking and smoking, died of natural causes in Ponte Vedra Beach, Florida at the age of 49.

 2004: Brandy became engaged to basketball star Quintin Richardson.